jekylltools/jekyll-redirect-layout/README.md

 # Jekyll Redirect Layout

 Jekyll layout to create URL redirects in pure Liquid.
-No plugin needed.
+No plugin necessary.

 ## Installation

-1. Add `_layouts/redirect.html` to your `_layouts` folder.
+1. Add `_layouts/redirect.html` to the `_layouts` folder.

-2. Create a `_redirects` folder in your Jekyll root folder.
+2. Create a `_redirects` folder in the Jekyll root folder.

-3. Add the following to your `_config.yml`.
+3. Add the following to `_config.yml`.
 This adds the `redirects` collection to Jekyll and sets the default layout for the collection:

 	```
 	collections: